-Since the days when George Washington built his home along its banks, the Potomac has been an anchor for our region's identity – and the source of 90% of its drinking water.
+For centuries, the Potomac has been an anchor for our region's identity – and the source of 90% of its drinking water.
 The wildest river running through an urban area, it is home to more than 200 rare species and natural communities.
-But rapid population growth – and its accompanying urban sprawl – has led to an increase in pollution for the river and its streams.
+But rapid population growth – and associated urban sprawl – has led to an increase in river and stream pollution.
 Potomac Conservancy provides effective, long-term conservation solutions: permanently protecting land from development (thereby preventing future pollution), and building a coalition of advocates for smart urban growth and river-friendly policies.
 Thousands of volunteers in its Community Conservation program engage in hands-on restoration, raise awareness, inspire action, and encourage their friends and family to get involved.
 Tree plantings, river cleanups, seed collections, and other hands-on activities improve the local environment and empower individuals to leave a healthier, cleaner legacy for generations to come.
-The Potomac faces unprecedented challenges – but you can be part of a lasting solution.